-- If requesting Screenwriting or Packaging: you must reside in the Bay Area during the writing phase or packaging phase.
+- If requesting Screenwriting or Packaging: you must reside in the Bay Area during the writing phase or packaging phase for a minimum of two non contiguous months (no less than two weeks at a time).
 If applying for screenwriting: you may apply if you are co-writing a screenplay.

 - If requesting Production Funds: 60% of grant monies must be spent in the Bay Area or on Bay Area crew, talent, equipment or services.